The Mighty Five: Visiting all of Utah's National Parks in One Year

 Post main image

 I have lived in Utah for most of my life, but it wasn't until I was about to move across the world that I finally got around to visiting all 5 of its national parks.
-Now, that doesn't mean that I haven't been to ANY of them.
+Now, that doesn't mean that I had never been to ANY of them.
 One of my earliest memories is getting lost in Arches with my family and accidentally stomping through a field of cryptobiotic soil (unforgivable, I know).
 I've also hiked Angels Landing in Zion like 15 times (yeah, that's a flex).
-BUT I had never been to Capitol Reef or Canyonlands and had only glanced into Bryce Canyon (so it doesn't count).
+BUT I had never been to Capitol Reef or Canyonlands and had only glanced into Bryce Canyon.

-So, after purchasing a National Parks Pass in August 2021, I set a goal with my husband, Jake, and best adventure buddy, Nat, to visit every park in Utah by the time it expired.
+So, after purchasing an annual National Parks Pass in August 2021, I set a goal with my husband, Jake, and best adventure buddy, Nat, to visit every park in Utah by August 2022 which is coincidentally both when the pass expired and when Jake and I moved to London.

 January 29-31: Capitol Reef